koogunmo/nessa/README.md

 These work reasonably well with VLC and my XBOX 360.
 Your mileage may vary.

 ## Browser Support

 NodeTV works in all current browsers.
-IE 8.0 and earlier are *NOT* supported.
+IE 8.0 and earlier are not supported.

 ## Installing